amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 - `eṁta hēḷtā iddi?` - meaning, `what are you saying?`
 - `niṁge illi eṁta kelasa?` - meaning, `what work/business do you have here?`
 - `adu eṁta mara?` - meaning, `what/which tree is that?`.
-It might seem the semantics of `what kind of` is also appropriate here, but seeing the above examples and the close relationship between the specific and general interrogative determiners, the semantics of `what`/`which` seems to be more appropriate here.
+It might seem the semantics of `what kind of` is also appropriate here, but seeing the above examples and the close relationship between the specific and the general interrogative determiners, the semantics of `what`/`which` seems to be more appropriate here.
 - `nīnu eṁtakke illi baṁdaddu?` - meaning, `why did you come here?`.
 It is notable that Tamil also uses the equivalent form `ennŭkkŭ` with the same semantics.

-From these example, it seems more appropriate to say that `eṁta`, as used in the western dialects (Mangaluru, Havyaka Kannada etc.), is derived when the interrogative neuter gender singular pronominal form `eṁtu` (equivalent of `etu`/`edu`) is suffixed with `a`, which, among other things, has genitive semantics, rather than to say that it is derived from `aṁtaha`/`iṁtaha`/`eṁtaha`.
+From these examples, it seems more appropriate to say that `eṁta`, as used in the western dialects (Mangaluru, Havyaka Kannada etc.), is produced when the interrogative neuter gender singular pronominal form `eṁtu` (equivalent of `etu`/`edu`) is suffixed with `a`, which, among other things, has genitive semantics, rather than to say that it is derived from `aṁtaha`/`iṁtaha`/`eṁtaha`.
-If there were no possbile set of processes to derive `aṁta`/`iṁta`/`eṁta` from anything other than `aṁtaha`/`iṁtaha`/`eṁtaha`, we might have had to be content conclude that that is indeed the derivation and the change in semantics in the western dialects might have happened over a period of divergence.
+If there were no possbile set of processes to derive `aṁta`/`iṁta`/`eṁta` from anything other than `aṁtaha`/`iṁtaha`/`eṁtaha`, we might have had to be content to conclude that that is indeed the derivation and the change in semantics in the western dialects might have happened over a period of divergence.
 But since process of producing `aṁta`/`iṁta`/`eṁta` by suffixing `a` to `aṁtu`/`iṁtu`/`eṁtu` is clear, as already shown [above](#the-relationship-between-the-anta-of-tamil-and-anta-atta-and-antu-of-kannada), it is appropriate to say that `eṁta` is also derived from `eṁtu` and hence has the interrogative neuter gender singular pronominal semantics too.